infiniteregenAI/infiniteFE/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+---

 ## License

 This project is licensed under the MIT License.

+---

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js or FastAPI, check out the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - Interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+- [FastAPI Documentation](https://fastapi.tiangolo.com/) - Learn about FastAPI's features and usage.

+---

-## Deploy on Vercel
+## Deploy

+### Frontend Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy the Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+### Backend Deployment

+Host the FastAPI backend using platforms like AWS, Azure, or Heroku.
+Ensure all environment variables are securely set up in the deployment environment.

+---